EEGdecoding/Code-SBLEST/README.md

  SBLEST_main
  ```

- ## Python Implementation of sCNN, dCNN, EEGNet, EEG-Inception, and EEGSym
+ ## Python Implementations of sCNN, dCNN, EEGNet, EEG-Inception, and EEGSym

-sCNN and dCNN are implemented in PyTorch using the braindecode package, which can be found at https://github.com/robintibor/braindecode.
+sCNN and dCNN are implemented in PyTorch using the braindecode package, which is provided at https://github.com/robintibor/braindecode.

-EEGNet is implemented in TensorFlow using the Keras API, with the model provided in https://github.com/vlawhern/arl-eegmodels.
+EEGNet is implemented in TensorFlow using the Keras API, with the model provided at https://github.com/vlawhern/arl-eegmodels.

-EEG-inception and EEGSym are also implemented in TensorFlow, with the models provided in https://github.com/esantamariavazquez/EEGInception and https://github.com/Serpeve/EEGSym respectively.
+EEG-inception and EEGSym are also implemented in TensorFlow, with the models provided at https://github.com/esantamariavazquez/EEGInception and https://github.com/Serpeve/EEGSym, respectively.

 ### File Descriptions